An Educated Warm Start For Deep Image Prior-Based Micro CT Reconstruction: Proposed Method

-In this work, we recast DIP reconstruction into the ``supervised pretraining + unsupervised fine-tuning'' paradigm as a two-stage process, which is termed as educated DIP (EDIP).
-In the first stage, we pretrain the network $\varphi_\theta(A^\dag y_\delta)$, where $A^\dagger$ is an approximate reconstruction operator (e.g.\ filtered back-projection (FBP) for CT \cite{PanSidky:2009}).
+In this work, we recast DIP into the ``supervised pretraining + unsupervised fine-tuning'' paradigm as a two-stage process, called educated DIP (EDIP); see Fig.~\ref{fig:approach-diagram} for a schematic illustration of the framework.
+In the first stage, we pretrain the network $\varphi_\theta(A^\dag y_\delta)$, where $A^\dagger$ is an approximate inverse operator (e.g.\ filtered back-projection (FBP) for CT \cite{PanSidky:2009}).
 The training is carried out on a synthetic dataset $\mathcal{D}=\{(x^n,y_\delta^n)\}_{n=1}^N$, composed of $N$ pairs drawn from the joint distribution of ground truth $x^n$ and corresponding simulated measurement $y_\delta^n$.
-This procedure is tailored to the target reconstruction task in \eqref{eqn:diptv}; and learns the optimal parameters $\theta^*_{\rm s}$ via supervised training by minimizing the following loss:
+This step is tailored to the target reconstruction task in \eqref{eqn:diptv}, and learns the optimal parameters $\theta^*_{\rm s}$ via supervised training,

-Note that the network $\varphi_\theta$ receives the initial guess $A^\dag y_\delta^n$ as its input (instead of the random noise image in the original DIP \cite{Ulyanov:2018}), serving as a post-processing reconstructor \cite{JinUnser:2017}.
-In this way, we enforce ``benignant'' inductive biases via supervised learning.
-This educates DIP with ``human-guided'' knowledge contained in the simulated dataset $\mathcal{D}$, which is then exploited, but still needs to be amended, in solving the reconstruction task in \eqref{eqn:diptv}.
+Note that $\varphi_\theta$ receives $A^\dag y_\delta^n$ as its input (instead of the random noise in \cite{Ulyanov:2018}), serving as a post-processing reconstructor \cite{JinUnser:2017}.
+The objective of this stage is to enforce ``benignant'' inductive biases via supervised learning.
+This educates DIP with knowledge contained in the dataset $\mathcal{D}$, which is then exploited, but still needs to be amended, in solving the reconstruction task in \eqref{eqn:diptv}.

-In the second stage, for a given new query measurement $y_\delta$, we use the optimal parameters $\theta^{\ast}_\mathrm{s}$ from the pretraining stage to initialize the network $\varphi_\theta(A^\dag y_\delta)$ in \eqref{eqn:diptv} so as to get DIP up to speed in handling high-dimensional target reconstruction tasks from real-measured data.
-In other words, we regard the DIP optimization as a self-adaptation stage, where the network's parameters $\theta$ are fine-tuned in an unsupervised manner, yet their drift is conditioned on $\theta^{\ast}_{\rm s}$ by initialization.
-Note that the robustness of the proposed method does not rely solely on how well the pretraining stage anticipates distributional shifts, when it comes to reconstructing from measurement data.
-The model makes a good use of pretraining --- the supervised pretraining sets the stage --- but ultimately adapts to distributional shifts at test time, and reserves its right to amend the supervision received during the pretraining.
-This is crucial as illustrated by the experimental evaluation.
+In the second stage, for a given new query measurement $y_\delta$, we use the optimal parameters $\theta^{\ast}_\mathrm{s}$ obtained in the pretraining stage to initialize the network $\varphi_\theta(A^\dag y_\delta)$ in \eqref{eqn:diptv} so as to get DIP up to speed in handling target tasks on real-measured data.
+That is, we regard the DIP optimization as a self-adaptation step, where the parameters $\theta$ are fine-tuned unsupervisedly, with their drift conditioned on $\theta^{\ast}_{\rm s}$.
+Note that the robustness of this method at test time does not rely solely on how well the pretraining stage anticipates distributional shifts.
+The model makes a good use of pretraining --- the supervised pretraining stage sets and constrains the stage --- but adapts to distributional shifts at test time, and reserves its right to amend the received supervision.